Tips For Making Choices Easier

 4. Choose an option

 When you’re focused on details it’s hard to step back and see the bigger picture – in this case, to concentrate on the overall goal of making a decision.
 If transitions are stressful it’s easy to get stuck thinking about the options and have trouble moving on to actually choosing one.

 The act of actually choosing an option can be stressful for those with perfectionist traits, who experience anxiety over the possibility of making the wrong choice.
 If none of the choices are suitable, or the consequences are scary or undesirable, rigid thinking can also make it hard to let that go and move on to making a decision.

-Tasks which exhaust our executive functions - like trying to focus attention away from distractions or process a flood of extra input - have been shown to negatively impact the ability to make decisions.
-Autistic kids and adults often spend a large part of their day on high alert, trying to maintain focus and deal with sensory overload.
+Tasks which exhaust our executive functions – like trying to focus attention away from distractions or process a flood of extra input – have been shown to negatively impact the ability to make decisions.
+Autistic people often spend a large part of their day on high alert, trying to maintain focus and deal with sensory overload.
 Decision making itself is a mentally exhausting task, so it’s understandable that sometimes there might not be enough gas left in the tank to complete the process.